PRJM1999/dandelion-on-viktor/README.md

 To maintain and ensure the reliability and stability of our production environment, we require a **minimum test coverage score of 75%**.
 This threshold helps us ensure that the majority of our codebase is covered by tests, reducing the likelihood of bugs and regressions.

-Developers are encouraged to strive for even higher coverage wherever possible, as this significantly contributes to the overall health and maintainability of the project.